guozhihai/VscodeExtensions-SmartHighlights/README.md

 Open the **Smart Highlights** view from the Activity Bar to access a dedicated panel:

-- An always-visible form lets you type the keyword/regex, flip the `Aa` / `W` / `.*` option icons (their state is remembered), and the color field automatically rotates to a new unused color each time you add a rule—just press Enter to create it instantly.
+- An always-visible form lets you type the keyword/regex, flip the `Aa` / `W` / `.*` option icons (their state is remembered), and the color field automatically rotates to a new unused color each time you add a rule - just press Enter to create it instantly.
+- Pick the scope ("Current File", "Workspace Folder", or "Entire Workspace") from the dropdown before submitting the form so the new rule lands exactly where you expect.
 - Each listed rule shows its pattern with a live color preview; the text color automatically adjusts for readability.
 - Toggle the `Aa` / `W` / `.*` icons next to a rule to change its search mode, or click the pattern to edit it inline.
 - Click the color swatch to choose a new color, or use the up/down buttons to move to the previous/next match in the file.